nikhilsukhdev/Sales-Data-Analysis/README.md

 A repo containing a project to analyze sales of an electronics store

 ### Introduction
 This repository holds an end-to-end Data Analytics project, analyzing and visualizing sales data pertaining to a leading electronics store.
-The dataset has 186850 records comprising of sales from January to December.
-However, for the sake of brevity and computational efficiency, 55082 records (Jan-April Sales) have been used.
 ### The repo contanis the following items:
 **1. Dataset**
 <br>